JaroslavHavrda/MBTI_SW_DEV/index.md

 I do not see any cognitive function preferred here, this is more of goal statement.
 All cognitive functions above can work towards this goal.

 ### Customer collaboration over contract negotiation
 Again the required focus on customers brings extroverted feeling to my mind.
-This time I would emphasize owning other peoples problems.
+This time I would emphasize owning other people's problems.

 ### Responding to change over following a plan
 I would argue that for responding to change you could use extroverted intuition with its inflow of ideas, connections and patterns.